stephan192/hochwasserportal/README.md

 ## Notes
 * Not all stream gauges report all three values.
 If one or more values are unavailable check official site if stream gauge is down or if not which values are reported.
+* Some stream gauges are listed twice or even more often in [pegel.md](https://github.com/stephan192/hochwasserportal/blob/main/pegel.md), because they are listed on more than one state portal.
+Select the one of your choice.
 * `Level` reports the actual water level (in German *Pegelstand* or colloquially *Wasserstand*).
 A value in centimetres, starting from 0 cm = *Pegelnullpunktshöhe*.
 * `Stage` reports the actual warning stage (in German depending on ferderal state e.g. *Meldestufe* in Bavaria, *Alarmstufe* in Brandenburg).
 A number between 0 (=no flood) and 4 (= very large flood).
 * `Flow` reports the actual flow rate (in German *Abfluss* or *Durchfluss*).
 A value in m³/s.